Tesla factory near Reno is bet old Nevada will meet the new

 Started by Elon Musk, an early PayPal investor and founder of the private space travel company Spacex, Tesla Motors is based in Palo Alto, California, and employs about 6,000 people, according to its website.
 Its cars are built in the San Francisco suburb of Fremont.

-Tesla said it lost $62 million (38.43 million pounds) in the second quarter, when they delivered 7,579 vehicles.
+Tesla said it lost $62 million in the second quarter, when they delivered 7,579 vehicles.
 The company says it's on track to deliver 35,000 cars by the end of 2014.
 A Tesla Model S retails for $71,070, according to the Tesla website.

 Storey County officials say they don’t want residential development near the site, a decision that means residents, business owners and local authorities in nearby Reno, Sparks and Fernley will likely be big beneficiaries of the jobs and money brought to town by Tesla.